jfeltz/toggle-test/README.md

      "module " (to-test-module-path) "where\n"
        ; the Haskell module header, analogous to Java class name "import " (to-source-module-path src-path)
-       ; import the source, in Haskell this is analgous to C's #include ..
+       ; import the source, in Haskell this is analogous to C's #include ..
    )
  )